 The Department of Ophthalmology has directed the integrated residency program at the University of Tennessee Health Science Center since 1966.
-Ophthalmology residency training is conducted primarily at four affiliated institutions including the Veterans Affairs Medical Center (VAMC), Regional Medical Center at Memphis (The Med), Le Bonheur Children's Hospital, and Methodist University Hospital.
+Ophthalmology residency training is conducted primarily at four affiliated institutions including the Veterans Affairs Medical Center (VAMC), Regional One Health (formerly The Med), Le Bonheur Children's Hospital, and Methodist University Hospital.
 Some rotations also include clinical responsibilities at St. Jude Children's Research Hospital and the University of Tennessee Medical Group clinics.
-Currently, the ophthalmology residency program is fully accredited for three years of training with a total of twelve (12) residents (four each year of training).
+Currently, the ophthalmology residency program is fully accredited for three years of training with a total of fifteen (15) residents (five each year of training).
 Our program is designed to provide outstanding training for careers in comprehensive ophthalmology, subspecialty practice, or academic medicine.

 University of Tennessee Health Science Center

 The University of Tennessee Health Science Center is part of the state-wide UT system that was founded in 1794.
 The Memphis campus, founded in 1911, provides comprehensive medical education to 2,100 enrolled students in the Colleges of Medicine, Nursing, Dentistry, Pharmacy, Allied Health Sciences, Graduate Health Sciences, Social Work, and the School of Biomedical Engineering.